dawsonjon/FPGA-TX/README.md

 with regulations governing transmission of radio signals.
 You are responsible for using FPGA-TX legally.

-FPGA-TX was inspired by the [raspberry pi FM transmitter](http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) and [rpitx](https://github.com/F5OEO/rpitx) projects.
+FPGA-TX was inspired by the [Raspberry Pi FM transmitter](http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) and [rpitx](https://github.com/F5OEO/rpitx) projects.
 FPGA-TX provides a similar capability but uses FPGA based hardware to generate a modulated output